ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/1-watsondata.md

 ---
-title: Watson & Data
-permalink: watson-data
 col: s12
+headline: Watson & Data
-description: >
+story: >
   _Watson is smart, but Watson + data is even better._
   By adding persistence to Watson API interactions, your app can provide smarter, more personalized experiences for users.
 Here, we'll show you